 When IAC Isn’t Needed

-Before we dive into why IAC is needed, let’s go over why you wouldn’t need it.
-If you’ve launched proof of concept (POC) in the past year, it’s probably streamlined with limited functionality.
-As a result, your POC or any other smaller application demands little resources for managing its infrastructure.
-Your team can easily maintain and scale your infrastructure through the user interface console of a cloud service provider, such as AWS.
-You can also manage it through the cloud service provider’s command line interface as well as through bash or similar scripts.
-These manual approaches are definitely manageable.
-However, keep in mind that they require in house developer expertise to keep your apps up and running.
+IAC shouldn’t be a priority for POCs or smaller and simpler applications.
+Your team should be able to easily maintain and scale their infrastructure via the UI console of a cloud provider, such as AWS.
+You can also manage it manually through the cloud provider’s command line interface as well as through bash or similar scripts.
+These manual approaches require less initial work.
+However, keep in mind that they do require routine developer engagement to keep your apps up and running.

 Use IAC If You’re Facing These Challenges